Ireland risks slip from EU poster boy to problem child

 The anger is exacerbated by the lack of justice - no bankers have yet been put on trial, many of the politicians still serve in parliament and there has been no full public inquiry - and is apparent across a country littered with empty homes, relics of a boom fuelled by reckless bank lending.

 The shell of what was to be Anglo Irish headquarters looms over Dublin's River Liffey, waiting to be completed and occupied by the central bank that bailed it out.
-In a nearby shopping center, half the units are empty and there is little optimism.
+In a nearby shopping centre, half the units are empty and there is little optimism.

 "Bernie Madoff probably wishes he registered in Ireland," said financial services worker John Sheehy, 35, referring to the U.S. financier convicted of operating a huge pyramid scheme.